Has your spouse ever asked you, “How are you feeling, honey?” and all you could muster was “I’m fine…”

 A NOTE ON NEEDS: Having needs and asking your partner to meet them for you like this does not make you needy (in the negative sense of the word).
 All relationships have relationship-specific needs that only your partner can fulfill.
 Neediness and co-dependence are poles apart.
 Needing your spouse is a prerequisite to a healthy emotionally intimate relationship between you and your spouse.
 It does not mean that you are co-dependent.

 The more you practice noticing the sensations in your body, the richer your emotional experience will be and the easier it will become.

 The more you practice sharing your feelings with your partner the closer you’ll feel to your spouse.

 The more you ask for what you need, the more you’ll get what you need.

-If your marriage or relationship is in trouble or feels like the intimacy and passion has gone, start noticing and sharing your feelings with your partner like this.
+If your marriage or relationship is in trouble or feels like intimacy and passion have gone, start noticing and sharing your feelings with your partner like this.